willemt/yabtorrent/README.rst

 Why?
 ----
-YABTorrent was spawned by:

-1. There are not that many bittorrent clients in C that are licensed under non-copyleft licenses
+1. There aren't any bittorrent clients in C that are licensed under non-copyleft licenses

-2. There are not that many lightweight torrent libraries which can be used for adding bittorrent-like download capability.
+2. There aren't any lightweight bittorrent C libraries that aim to be integrable outside of their intended use case

 How does it work?
 -----------------